Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 The penalties for DWI are no less harsh.

-• Second Offense up to a $500 fine and possible one-year imprisonment with eights points placed on your license.
+• Second Offense, up to a $500 fine and possible one-year imprisonment with eight points placed on your license.
 You will also face a license suspension of 9-12 months (or 2 years if you are under 21).

 Just don’t do it is the best advice.